1921 Alberta general election: United Farmers

 The United Farmers of Alberta under the leadership of President Henry Wise Wood was contesting its first general election.
-The UFA's political wing, as a party, had come into being after the organization had decided to no longer be content with being a lobby group.
-They merged with the Non-Partisan League of Alberta, which had formed before the 1917 general election and had elected a couple members.
-The Non-Partisan League activists were significant within the political machinery of the United Farmers.
+The UFA's political wing, as a party, had come into being after the UFA had voted to no longer be content with being a lobby group.
+It merged with the Non-Partisan League of Alberta, which had formed before the 1917 general election and had two sitting members.
+Non-Partisan League activists were significant within the political machinery of the United Farmers.

-The merged party experienced a significant amount of growth in the run up to the general election.
-It won its first victory with the election of candidate Alexander Moore in the electoral district of Cochrane in 1919 and achieved a coup when Conservative leader George Hoadley crossed the floor.
-The two Non-Partisan League MLAs, despite not changing their affiliation, caucused with the United Farmers.
+The political strength of the merged party grew significantly after deciding to participate in elections directly.
+It won its first victory with the election of Alexander Moore in the Cochrane district in 1919 and achieved a coup when Conservative leader George Hoadley crossed the floor.
+The two Non-Partisan League MLAs, despite not changing their affiliation, caucused with the two new United Farmers MLAs.

 Wise Wood knew midway through the election campaign that his party was going to form government.
 In a famous speech he gave in Medicine Hat on July 8, 1921, he was quoted as saying "Farmers may not be ready to take over government, but they are going to do it anyway".
 He also said in that speech that he would have preferred that only his 20 best candidates were elected, to form the opposition, but he said he expected there would be a lot more than that elected.

+The UFA's sitting MLAs - George Hoadley, Alexander Moore and James Weir, formerly of the NPL - were re-elected in 1921.

 Split in the Labour forces

-The campaign was contested by two provincial labour parties: a main party named the Dominion Labor and a splinter group in Edmonton named the Independent Labor Party.
+The campaign was contested by two provincial labour parties: a main party named the Dominion Labor and a separate group in Edmonton named the Independent Labor Party.

-Dominion Labor ran candidates in primarily urban ridings such as Calgary, Edmonton, Lethbridge and Medicine Hat.
+The Dominion Labor Party ran candidates in the primarily urban ridings of Calgary, Edmonton, Lethbridge and Medicine Hat.
 Its President Holmes Jowatt declining to seek office himself, instead devoting his energies help other candidates.

-At the beginning of the election Independent Labor offered to nominate Edmonton area candidates at a joint convention with the DLP, to prevent the splitting of the labour vote and use the co-operative good-will to eventually unite the parties.
-The Dominion Labor declined the offer stating that to do so would divide its own ticket.
+At the beginning of the election Independent Labor Party offered to nominate Edmonton area candidates at a joint convention with the DLP, to prevent the splitting of the labour vote and use the co-operative good-will to eventually unite the parties.
+The Dominion Labor Party declined the offer, stating that to do so would divide its own ticket.

-Among the ILP candidates was pioneer photographer Ernest Brown, soon after to lead meetings of the Communist Party.
+Among the ILP candidates was pioneer photographer Ernest Brown, soon after to lead meetings of the Communist Party, which had been formed in May 1921.